BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 12/03/2023
 ---
 It was a day full of actions!
 In the morning we cleaned the church and then we went to Bialystok for a Christian conference 🙂.
 My left arm hurt terribly during the conference and after returning home 😥.

+13/03/2023
+---
+We had a lot of guests today on coffee ☕ - Vlad with Rozi (and kids), Gabrys with Karolina, Kuba with Kasia and finally Daniel.

+14/03/2023
+---
+Ahh Monday 🫣.
+Bogdan and Damian visited us during  work and it was hard to work today 🤫.

+15/03/2023
+---
+Tuesday and once again we had guests.
+This time Marek with Daria and their children 🙂.
+Me and Marek went for a run before we met 💪.

+16/03/2023
+---
+I'm proud of myself - I finally called people to talk about our construction and arrange dates.

+17/03/2023
+---
+Thursday - normal day.
+In the evening we went to the service and after that we had a singing rehearsal 👊.

+18/03/2023
+---
+And again it's Friday 🥳.
+I want to serve God but it's hard!

+19/03/2023
+---
+We had quite nice youth meeting in the evening 👍.